Benj1bear/Virtual-Machine/ReadMe.md

 In this language the abstract syntax tree is not fully created then used, instead it's evaluated like a generator.
 Essentially: character by character for tokens, token by token for forms, and instruction by instruction for the evaluator.

 I call the ast nodes 'forms'.
-Basically each form is a node in an abstract syntax tree that has it's own related partial form (array of tokens that makes it up) and the form itself has a direct mapping to a set of instructions that instruct it to do something internal for the user i.e. load into memory, take out of memory, or run an internal function with or without certain memory involved.
+Basically each form is a node in an abstract syntax tree that has its own related partial form (array of tokens that makes it up) and the form itself has a direct mapping to a set of instructions that instruct it to do something internal for the user i.e. load into memory, take out of memory, or run an internal function with or without certain memory involved.
 It has an abstract form attribute that if used holds a child form that gets substituted into the parent form (on execution) (for recursive decent parsing).

 Forms come in two types: